Revisiting the Jeff Beck Group’s Final Album

 Perhaps Beck agreed with that assessment.
 On July 24, not even three months after the album's U.S. release, the guitarist disbanded the group.
 Beck's manager released a statement that read, "The fusion of musical styles of the various members has been successful, within the terms of individual musicians, but they didn't feel it had led to the creation of a new musical style with the strength they had originally sought."
 Talk about a high bar to clear.

 Beck quickly moved on to play with Timmy Bogert and Carmine Appice in the appropriately named hard-rock supergroup Beck, Bogert & Appice (though they were billed as the Jeff Beck Group for a summer 1972 tour).
-Singer Tench would join them for a short while before hooking up with Freddie King.
+Singer Tench joined them for a short while before hooking up with Freddie King.
 Tench, Chaman and Middleton would later reconvene in the band Hummingbird.
 Meanwhile, Powell would become a beloved "drummer's drummer," with stints in Rainbow and Black Sabbath, as well as plenty of session work.